 - 1. Select a spam message in Outlook. - 2.
 Choose SpamSieve Train as Spam from the Scripts menu to tell SpamSieve that it is spam. - 3.
 Remove the categories of the message (using Message ▷ Categorize ▷ Clear All). - 4.
-Choose Rules ▷ SpamSieve Set Category from the Message menu.
+Drag the message back to your inbox and select it there. - 5.
+Choose Rules > Apply > SpamSieve Set Category from the Message menu.